arielherself/espresso/README.raw.md

 ## 2022 in review: war returns to Europe

 <em>This week we are looking back on 2022.
-Today, the Ukraine war.</em>
+Today, the war in Ukraine.</em>

 When Russian tanks rolled into Ukraine at dawn on February 24th, most Western officials thought Kyiv, the capital, would be overrun in days.
 In fact, Russia’s army was forced to retreat from the north of Ukraine after little over a month.
 It turned instead to the eastern Donbas region, which over the summer saw the most intense artillery duels since the second world war.
 By early July Russia had conquered almost all of Luhansk province, but ran out of steam in next-door Donetsk.